NethermindEth/nethermind/docs/source/cloud.rst

 It can take some time (up to a few minutes before it finds the first nodes to sync with):

 .. image:: clouds/do/18.png

+Google Cloud
+^^^^^^^^^^^^

+Based on our tests it is probably the third best option from the providers listed here (after UpCloud and Digital Ocean).
+Should be fine (although more expensive) for fast syncing nodes.
+Full archive is not reasonable with the price / IOPS ratio.

+AWS
+^^^

+Based on our tests it is probably the fourth best option from the providers listed here (after UpCloud, Digital Ocean, and AWS).
+Should be fine (although more expensive) for fast syncing nodes.
+Full archive is not reasonable with the price / IOPS ratio.

+Azure
+^^^^^

+Based on our tests it is probably the worst choice from the providers listed here.
+Should be fine (although more expensive) for fast syncing nodes.
+Full archive is not reasonable with the price / IOPS ratio.